-(2) The amounts in this column reflect the cash incentive awards earned for 2019 pursuant to the Short-Term Incentive Plan.
-Additional information regarding the Short-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2019 Compensation-Short-Term Incentives."

-(3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
-Gunderman, Wallace and Heard of \$15,356, \$18,000 and \$14,723, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.
+- (2) The amounts in this column reflect (i) the cash incentive awards earned for 2020 pursuant to the 2020 STIP and (ii) the payouts to the NEOs under the special bonus opportunity granted to the NEOs in 2019.
+The 2020 STIP and the special bonus opportunity payouts are discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2020 Compensation Short-Term Incentives." - (3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
+Gunderman, Wallace and Heard of \$15,606, \$18,800 and \$15,582, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.

 Pay Ratio Disclosure.
-In 2017, the SEC adopted rules (as required by the Dodd-Frank Act) requiring disclosure of the (i) the annual total compensation of our median employee (excluding our CEO), (ii) the annual total compensation of our CEO, and (iii) the ratio of the annual total compensation of our median employee to the annual total compensation of our CEO.
-In 2019, the total compensation of our CEO was \$6,027,029, and the total compensation of our median employee was \$78,767.
-The total compensation of our CEO was approximately 76.5 times that of the median employee.
-For purposes of calculating the pay ratio disclosure, our CEO's annual total compensation was determined to be \$6,027,029, which represents the sum of Mr. Gunderman's annual total compensation as reflected in the Summary Compensation Table plus the employer portion of his health insurance premiums of \$9,750.
+In 2020, the total compensation of our CEO was \$6,798,450, and the total compensation of our median employee was \$78,882.
+The total compensation of our CEO was approximately 86.2 times that of the median employee.
+For purposes of calculating the pay ratio disclosure, our CEO's annual total compensation was determined to be \$6,798,450, which represents the sum of Mr. Gunderman's annual total compensation as reflected in the Summary Compensation Table plus the employer portion of his health insurance premiums of \$10,987.

-In identifying our median employee for the purposes of calculating the pay ratio disclosed in our proxy statement for the 2019 annual meeting of stockholders, we omitted 73 employees that joined Uniti as a result of acquisitions in 2018 from our total employee population.
-This year we have included the previously omitted employees who remained employed as of the identification date in our total employee population and, as a result, have chosen to identify a new median employee for purposes of calculating and disclosing our pay ratio.
-We identified the new median employee using actual W-2 compensation of all employees who were employed as of December 31, 2019, including full-time, part-time, seasonal and temporary employees (other than our CEO).
-Our total number of employees as of December 31, 2019 was 904.
+We have chosen to identify a new median employee for purposes of calculating and disclosing our 2020 pay ratio due to a decrease in our employee population during 2020.
+We identified the new median employee using actual W-2 compensation of all employees who were employed as of December 31, 2020, including full-time, part-time, seasonal and temporary employees (other than our CEO).
+Our total number of employees as of December 31, 2020 was 789.
 After identifying the median employee, we calculated the annual total compensation for the median employee using the same methodology we used for calculating our CEO's annual total compensation for purposes of calculating the pay ratio disclosure as discussed above.